-The Alhambra in Granada - Essential Guide, Practical Information and Tips
+The Alhambra of Granada - An Extensive Practical Guide and Insider Tips

-It was built between the XIII and the XIV centuries and was the capital of the Emirate of Granada, whose territories stretched from part of Córdoba, Sevilla, Jaén, Murcia and Cádiz, to the whole of Almería, Málaga and Granada.
+It was built between the 13th and 14th centuries and served as the capital of the Emirate of Granada.
+The Emirate's territories extended from parts of Córdoba, Sevilla, Jaén, Murcia and Cádiz, to the entirety of Almería, Málaga and Granada.

-The first Emir of the Alhambra was Muhammad I or Al-Ahmar, the founder of the Nasrid dynasty.
+The first Emir of the Alhambra was Muhammad I or Al-Ahmar, the founder of the Nasrid dynasty, and the last Sultan of the dynasty was Muhammad XII, better known as Boabdil.

 Alhambra Tickets